 If you use a computer, you probably have some Microsoft Excel documents on your Mac or PC that you wouldn’t want other people to find and read.

-After all, Excel is used by both regular consumers, businesses, government institutions, and millions of other folks all over the world.
-The best way to keep that information safe is to learn how to password protect an Excel file.
+After all, Excel serves not only the average person, but also businesses, government institutions, and millions of other folks worldwide.
+Whether you’re creating graphs, converting PDFs, or just inputting rows and rows of data, the best way to keep that information safe is to learn how to password-protect an Excel file.

 Step 1: In Excel, open the document you want to secure with a password.